Do you use YouTube Analytics?

 If this trend continues, you can assume that your Twitter audience enjoys video content more than your Facebook audience.

 With this information, you can work to capitalize on their interest.

 What’s more, you may notice a spike in views that you can’t account for.
 In this case, after a little research, you may discover that your video was shared by an influencer or a popular blog.

 You can then engage them and their audience to ride the wave of interest.

-4. Explore Your Audience Demographics
+4. Audience demographics

-Targeting is essential for marketing success.
+Audience research is essential for marketing success.

-So you need to know who you’re creating products, services, and content for.
+You need to know who you’re creating products, services, and content for.
 That way, you can tailor your efforts to the exact needs and desires of those people.

 The YouTube metrics in these simple graphs allow you to identify your audience’s gender, age, device, location, and more.
 Then you can take this information to create more targeted marketing campaigns.